10 min read

 Australian Education Fast Facts

-• 2nd in the OECD for education and educational outcomes
+• Among the top 10 OECD countries for education and educational outcomes

-• ninth in the world for reading and science (15 year olds)
+• 9th in the world for reading and science (15 year olds)

 • 10th in the world for maths (15 year olds)